Homepage > Journal > The best programming languages for product managers

 In the TIOBE Index, Python was selected as the programming language of the year in 2020.

 Python is often and eagerly used to create websites and web and desktop applications, as well as for machine learning and the Internet of Things.
-This technology is particularly keenly used in the medical, financial, and marketing industries.
+This technology is used in the medical, financial, and marketing industries.

 Very readable and clear code based on the DRY (Do Not Repeat Yourself) method allows you to write applications faster, simpler, and more perfectly.